mydumper/mydumper_docs/myloader_usage_autogenerated.rst

 .. option:: -e, --enable-binlog

-  Enable binary logging of the restore data.
-This option is deprecated and will be removed in the next release.
-Use [myloader_session_variables] in the --defaults-file instead
+  This option is discouraged.
+Use [myloader_session_variables] in the --defaults-file or --defaults-extra-file instead

 .. option:: --innodb-optimize-keys

+  Option --innodb-optimize-keys is deprecated use --optimize-keys instead

+.. option:: --optimize-keys

   Creates the table without the indexes unless SKIP is selected.
   Options: AFTER_IMPORT_PER_TABLE, AFTER_IMPORT_ALL_TABLES and SKIP.
 Default: AFTER_IMPORT_PER_TABLE